snowplow-referer-parser/referer-parser/README.md

 ## search_engines.yml

-Attlib identifies whether a URL is a search engine or not by checking it against data in the [`search_engines.yml`] [search-engines-yml] file; the intention is that this YAML file is reusable as is by all the various implementations of Attlib in different programming languages.
+Attlib identifies whether a URL is a search engine or not by checking it against data in the [`search_engines.yml`] [search-engines-yml] YAML file; the intention is that this file is reusable as-is by the various implementations of Attlib in different programming languages.

 The file lists each search engine by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example: